At a Glance: Best Dual Stage Triggers for AR-15 Rifle

 Our Top Pick

 |Triggertech AR-15 TT-AR-15 Trigger 3.5LBS||View Latest Price|

 |Stern Defense AR-15 H2S Hybrid Triggers Drop-In 2-Stage||View Latest Price|

 The trigger is the most important upgrade that you can make on your AR-15.
 Here are the best dual-stage AR-15 triggers to improve your precision when shooting.

 Upgrading your trigger is widely considered to be the most important upgrade that you can make on your AR-15 rifle.
 A dual-stage AR-15 trigger works in two stages.
 The first allows you to take out the initial slack of the trigger, then enjoy a crisp break with a featherlight pull when committing to the second stage, that fires the round.

 Take a look through the available triggers for an AR-15 and you’ll be pretty taken aback by the sheer volume of products available.
-We’ve broken it down into eight of the best dual-stage triggers for your AR-15 rifle to help you optimize your black rifle to perfection.
+We’ve broken it down into eight of the best 2 stage AR triggers to help you optimize your black rifle to perfection.

 The Triggertech AR-15 TT-AR-15 Adjustable Trigger is widely considered to be one of the easiest AR-15 triggers to install and use.
 It’s something of an all-purpose AR-15 trigger, a Jack-of-all-trades when it comes to shooting.

 While other AR-15 triggers are designed to suit more specific shooting purposes, like hunting or target shooting, the Triggertech TT-AR-15 trigger will suit you well in most circumstances thanks to its adjustable pull weight that can be set anywhere between 2.5lbs to 5lbs.
 This means that you can always make the trigger pull lighter if you’re shooting targets at a longer range, or heavier if you’re just casually popping off some shots at the range.